 Punitive damage are the exception rather than the rule in civil lawsuits.
 In fact, Florida law is very clear in delineating the situations where these damages can be awarded and limiting how much can be ordered.
 Specifically, the law allows punitive damages only in cases of intentional misconduct or gross negligence.

-The Miami car accident attorneys of Gerson and Schwartz, P.A. have years of experience working with local residents hurt in any manner of motor vehicle accidents.
-If you or someone you know has been injured in automobile accident, contact the Miami motor vehicle accident lawyers of Gerson and Schwartz, P.A today.
+The Miami car accident attorneys of Gerson & Schwartz, P.A. have years of experience working with local residents hurt in any manner of motor vehicle accidents.
+If you or someone you know has been injured in automobile accident, contact the Miami motor vehicle accident lawyers of Gerson & Schwartz, P.A today.